libretro/libretro-uae/README.md

 *The core has a built-in AROS fallback Kickstart, which is used when the real Kickstart is not found.
 It can be compatible enough for some A500 games.*

-You must rename Amiga Forever BIOS files accordingly.
+Amiga Forever BIOS files must be renamed accordingly.

 | System | Version                       | Filename               | Amiga Forever             | Size      | MD5                              |
 |--------|-------------------------------|------------------------|---------------------------|-----------|----------------------------------|